-The department offers a stipend to all full-time Ph.D. students who demonstrate satisfactory progress toward that degree and satisfactory work in teaching or research duties associated with the financial support.
-This stipend includes fringe benefits and waiver of tuition and is detailed in the acceptance letters sent out by the Department.
-Financial support from the Department is awarded on a yearly basis but it is not guaranteed.
-For 2014-2015 academic year, graduate assistant stipends are listed below.
-In addition, most graduate students will receive Summer support.
+The Department of chemistry offers a stipend to all full-time Ph.D. students who demonstrate satisfactory progress toward that degree and satisfactory work in teaching or research duties associated with the financial support.
+Graduate Assistantships provide a nine-month stipend (paid bi-weekly) as well as a tuition waiver and the option to purchase subsidized medical and dental insurance.
+For the 2021-2022 academic year, graduate assistant stipends are listed below.
+Summer stipends are also available for students engaged in on-going research projects.

 Teaching Assistantship Appointments